 Where to go next

 For the long-form synthesis, What Sports Scientists Say About Cycling Nutrition maps the consensus across the experts in this list.
 For the day-to-day translation, the in-ride nutrition guide covers the practical fuelling targets, and the fuelling calculator translates them into your specific carbs-per-hour figure based on body weight and intensity.
-The Not Done Yet coaching programme treats nutrition as part of the integrated plan — fuelling, body composition, periodised intake — rather than a separate concern.
+Not Done Yet coaching at Roadman treats nutrition as part of the integrated plan — fuelling, body composition, periodised intake — not a separate concern bolted on.
+The application is where the conversation starts.

-The summary, if you only take one thing: pick episode 2035 today, listen to it on your next easy ride, and ask yourself what your last hard session was actually fuelled with.
+The summary, if you only take one thing: pick World Tour Nutritionist — We Got Fuelling Wrong today, listen to it on your next easy ride, and ask yourself what your last hard session was actually fuelled with.
 The first number worth changing is the carbs-per-hour figure on the next interval session.